jeffmeloy/py2dataset/README.md

 - What are the returns from the method: '{method_name}' in the class: '{class_name}' in the Python file: '{filename}'?

 The following questions are answered using a language model if --use_llm:
-- What is the purpose and processing summary of the Python file: '{filename}'?
-- What is the purpose and processing summary of the function: '{function_name}' defined in the Python file: '{filename}'?
-- What is the purpose and processing summary of the class: '{class_name}' defined in the Python file: '{filename}'?
+- Describe the purpose and processing summary of the Python file: '{filename}; 2.
+Provide an itemized description of each applicable function, class, method with enough detail for me to implement the same logic; 3.
+Explain what each of input, output, and variable do within the file."
-- What is the purpose and processing summary of the method: '{method_name}' defined in the class: '{class_name}' in the Python file: '{filename}'?
-- What is the purpose and usage of each of these variables: '{function_variables}' defined in the function: '{function_name}' in the Python file: '{filename}'?
-- What is the purpose and usage of each of these variables: '{class_variables}' defined in the class: '{class_name}' in the Python file: '{filename}'?

 ## Code Structure